sedraa/Twenty-two/README.md

 Flask
 sqlite3

+# Introduction

+Hospitability industry is growing with a very rapid pace.
+Every business owner wants to improve on the services provided to the customer directly impacting the overall business growth.
+In this project a Hotel Management System is designed to improve upon the overall customer experience.
+There are many hotels running in the market providing best of the services, but most of them are focusing mainly on customer acquisition rather than customer experience.
+For example, a customer books a ticket online and checks in to the hotel.
+From here most of the problems starts showing up for the customer and one of them are waiting in a queue for check in and check out.
+In this project similar kind of different problems coming to the customer while staying in the hotel are identified.
+Those problems which can be dealt with the help of hotel management system is implemented and the resulting web app appears in minimizing the customer pain significantly.

+Research Question or Problem that will be Addressed The research question for this project is “What are the different kinds of problems a customer staying in a hotel faces and how we can reduce or remove those problems with the help of web application”

+#Aims

+The aim of this project is to implement different problem specific web components and integrate them in hotel management system which will reduce some of the problems of user and increase efficiency of the user.
+Objectives
+1. Develop a web app for hotel management system which will be desktop and mobile compatible.
+2. User can register and login into the system.
+All the benefits of the platform can only be availed if user has successfully logged in into the system.
+3. User will be shown with list of rooms which can be booked if available.
+4. User would be able to self check in and check out.
+5. While staying in the hotel user can order food from the given list of available options at desired date and time.
+6. While in stay if user wants to travel to some different location, then taxi can be booked from the system.
+User would be free to choose source and destination location.
+7. While in stay user can set and alarm which would wake up the user at desired date and time.
+8. User can get the VAT invoice for different orders booked on the system while stay.

 # Issues and Challenges faced
 ## 1. Taxi Booking functionality.
 Initially, for enabling user to give details of source, destination, date and time I implementated a simple form page with input text fields for source and destination.